• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 Dyllaine's gaze lingered on the sea of silver, as it slowly formed a ring around him, warding away the dark.
 Another heartbeat, like the ring of a bell.

-The silver converged on his heart, and then Dyllaine felt himself burn.
+The symbol converged into his heart, and then Dyllaine felt himself expand.

 --- Kindled Spirit ---